Freewheel Removal and Installation

 *NOTE: Shimano-style and Falcon freewheels have similar but distinct tool fittings.
 DO NOT use the FR-1.3 on Falcon freewheels, or the FR-7 on Shimano-style freewheels.

 There are older model freewheels where the tool is no longer available.
-An old Shimano standard has 12 splines of approximately 20mm.
-There is an older French Maillard freewheel with 24 splines with an approximate diameter of 31mm.
+An old Shimano standard has 12 splines approximately 20 mm in diameter.
+There is an older French Maillard freewheel with 24 splines with an approximate diameter of 31 mm.
 Park Tool does not make tools for these freewheel systems.

 It may still be possible reuse the wheel but it will require destroying the freewheel.
 There are also current models of freewheels that do not have an adequate design for removal.
 In the image below, the freewheel has two very narrow and shallow notches that do not allow enough purchase for a tool.
 Removal of this type of freewheel would likely result in ruining both the freewheel and the tool.
 For either situation, see Freewheel — Destructive Removal.

-- Mount bike in repair stand and remove rear wheel from bike.
+- Mount the bike in a repair stand and remove the rear wheel.